 Lipitor (Atorvastatin) belongs to a group of drugs called HMG-CoA reductase or commonly known as statins.
 In general, statins are drugs that reduce the level of bad cholesterol in the body through limiting the production of cholesterol in the liver.
+But what are the benefits of Lipitor (Atorvastatin benefits)?

 There are different types of statin drugs approved for use in the United States.
 These include: